 Volume-Based Sales Quota:

 A Volume-based sales quota is somewhat like a revenue-based sales quota.
-Sales reps are responsible to sell enough number of units/services to meet the goal.
+Sales reps are responsible for selling enough units/services to meet the goal.
 The purpose is to motivate reps to sell more units to move a certain amount of inventory or to gain new users.
 This type of quota comes in handy when one wants to increase its market presence.
 An example would be an organization launching a new drug in the market that has no sales history and no proven credibility across a broader set of audiences.
-In such a case, it is ideal to set unit-level targets as the goal should be to penetrate and not focus on revenue as much.
+In such a case, it is ideal to set unit-level targets, as the goal should be to penetrate and not focus on revenue as much.

 Differentiated Volume-Based Sales Quota: